lucaspcamargo/qt-sonic/README.md

 $ ./build/qt-sonic
 ```

+### Windows

+This project was built for Windows before, also using QtCreator, but that was a while ago.
+It is not guaranteed to work out of the box in any way.
+You need to review the project file to make sure all the dependencies are found correctly, depending on how they were installed/built.
+Other that that it should be smooth sailing.

+### Android

 It is also possible to build for Android, just follow the normal procedure of
 building Android projects using QtCreator.
 You will need to supply your own choice of
 OpenAL and Box2D implementations to the build.
-Some Android directive in the .pro file
+Some Android directives in the .pro file
-assume you are using LiquidFun and OpenSLES, you will want to edit those to suit your needs.
+assume you are using LiquidFun and OpenSLES, and you will want to edit those to suit your needs.

 ## License